amitinngp/yatra/README.md

 #### Installation

 This project uses React Native components with typescript support .
 Transpiled via Babel.js .
 For package manager either npm or yarn can be used.
-We have preferred yarn over npm in setup.
+We prefer yarn over npm in setup.

 ### Local Environment Setup